joelferek/RainCheckAssign3/README.md

  CONSTRAINT [PK_City] PRIMARY KEY CLUSTERED  can you add this data into this
  ####
  -For the following prompt I give you, what would be the best way to set up a ERD for this said promt.
 It will be a database that keeps a CITYID , city name, average city tempature, along with that it will have a Events data that will keep track of the event ID, the event name, the event price.
+####
+- In SQL what do you put after "select" to select the highest count of something